Skip to content

 negative aspects of microstock

 Stock agencies use very sophisticated algorithms to rank the pictures on their websites.
 One of the very important ranking factors is the history of the contributor.
-In other words: if you joined the agency a long time ago and sold already many pictures your images will show up most probably before similar images of new contributors.
-So it can take a long (depending on your portfolio) before you rank higher.
+In other words, if you joined the agency long ago and have sold many pictures, your images will show up most probably before similar images of new contributors.
+So, it can take a long (depending on your portfolio) before you rank higher.

 You need a big portfolio